 What should we do if we see illegal dumping, destruction of property, or unsafe objects?

-Any vandalism or potential safety hazards should be reported to the Parks and Recreation Department at 715-395-7270.
+Any vandalism or potential safety hazards should be reported by calling 911.

 What tools and assistance are available to maintain my adopted park?